spree/spree/guides/src/content/developer/index.md

 ---
-title: Spree Developer Documentation
+title: Developer Documentation
 ---

 This part of Spree's documentation covers the technical aspects of Spree.
-If you are working with Rails and are building a Spree store, this is the documentation for you.
+If you're building a Spree store, this is the documentation for you.

+## Where to start?

-**The best place to start is the [Getting Started guide](/developer/tutorials/getting_started_tutorial.html).**
+The best place to start is the [Getting Started guide](/developer/getting_started/installation.html).

-Otherwise, please see the [user documentation](/user/).
+## I want to learn how Spree works

+This wisdom can be found reading [Internals section](/developer/internals/).

+## I want to customize my Spree Store

+You will find all the required information in the [Customization section](/developer/customization/storefront.html).

+## I want to contribute to Spree

+Awesome!
+Please see [Contributing](developer/contributing/) for details.